 One summer can change everything…

-What happens when a friend breaks the one rule that should never be broken?
+What happens when a friend breaks the one rule that they should never break ?

-Best friends Bella and Poppy are living the dream – Notting Hill glamour, Shoreditch lofts, exclusive parties and drop-dead gorgeous men.
-But sometimes living life to the max catches up with you, and even the strongest friendships can be pushed to the limit.
+Best friends Bella and Poppy are living the dream.
+Notting Hill glamour, Shoreditch lofts, exclusive parties and drop-dead gorgeous men.
+But sometimes living life to the max catches up with you.

-Poppy, Bella and their friends spend the summer having as much fun as they possibly can – from the hedonistic escapades of Ibiza to doing Glastonbury in style.
-But amongst the laughter come tears, betrayal and backstabbing and one devastating decision threatens to bring it all crashing down.
-And, once the sunglasses have come off, Bella is forced to question if her lifelong friendship has been broken beyond repair.
+Poppy, Bella and their friends spend the summer having as much fun as they possibly can.
+From the hedonistic escapades of Ibiza to doing Glastonbury in style.
+But amongst the laughter come tears, betrayal and backstabbing.
+And one devastating decision threatens to bring it all crashing down.
+And, once the sunglasses have come off, Bella’s forced to question if her lifelong friendshi will ever be the same again.

-If you want a book that will help you escape from the troubles of your day I would recommend this one.
-The sequel to Revelry will be released in January of next year and is called Vanity.
-I for one cannot wait to read it!
+If you want a book that will help you escape the troubles of your day I would recommend this.